ucfopen/Materia/docker/README.md

 If you get a *no space left on dev* error: Remove the machine with `docker-machine rm default` then start over from step 3 in OSX Docker Setup.
 You may need to attempt the rm command twice before it removes the VM successfully.)

-Run oil commands: `docker-compose run --rm phpfpm php oil ......`
+Run oil commands: `docker-compose run --rm app php oil ......`

 You can clone the repositories from the repositories from the materia widget config:
 `./run_build_widgets.sh`